hlnyalcin/clinical-bioinformatics-case/findings.md

 Virulence Analysis

 Kleborate identified the isolate as Klebsiella pneumoniae ST258 with a virulence score of 0, indicating that no major hypervirulence-associated genes were detected.
 The isolate carried the KL107 (wzi154) capsule type and the O13 O-antigen type.
 Kleborate also reported a resistance score of 2, indicating resistance across 10 antimicrobial classes.
-These findings suggest that the isolate belongs to a multidrug-resistant lineage rather than a hypervirulent one (Wyres & Holt, 2018).
+These findings suggest that the isolate belongs to a multidrug-resistant lineage rather than a hypervirulent one (Pitout & Nordmann, 2015).

 Interpretation